 The Elizabeth Longford Prize for Historical Biography, sponsored by Flora Fraser and Peter Soros, was established in 2003 in affectionate memory of Elizabeth Longford, the acclaimed biographer.
 The prize celebrates, annually, a historical biography which, like hers, combines scholarship and narrative drive.
-It is judged by a panel of historians and historical biographers.
-Books must be published or distributed in the United Kingdom, in the calendar year preceding.
-Works in translation are not eligible.

 The winner of the 2021 Elizabeth Longford Prize for Historical Biography was Fredrik Logevall for JFK Volume One (Penguin).